Ttantivi/SF_Parking/README.md

 It became evident that the Poisson Regression model reached a dead end due to the limited information available.
 Even if we could accurately predict the count, it would be impossible to calculate the denominator.
 Thus, we were unable to calculate probabilities with this approach.

 This realization prompted us to reconsider the probabilities we were trying to calculate and instead define a proxy probability that could be calculated.
 Before introducing this proxy, we made certain modeling assumptions.
 We assumed that if a car is committing an infraction and a parking enforcement officer is on the street, then the car is guaranteed to receive a ticket.
 Additionally, we assumed that all parking spots are consistently occupied.
 Under these assumptions, our focus shifted from the number of cars committing infractions to the mere presence of an infraction.
 Therefore, our goal became predicting the probability of enforcement officers being present on a given street section.

+## Final Model
+Before delving into data sources and determining the necessary information for estimating probabilities, let us establish some notation and frame the problem at hand.
+We have defined the following variables: